-Distinct count of ∆EIГMAT 39,0
+Distinct count of ∆EIFMAT 39,0

 Avg.
-AP. ΛΕΞΕΩΝ 70,7
+AP.
+AEEEQN 70,7

+Avg. ΑΡ. ΣΥΛΛΑΒΩΝ 116,6

 Avg.
-AP. ΣΥΛΛΑΒΩΝ 116,6

-Avg.
 AP.
 XAPAKTHPON 487,5

-Graph 1: General Graph Samples (39), average number of words (70.7), avg. number of syllables (116.6), avg. number of characters (487.5)
+Graph 1: General GraphSamples (39), average number of words (70.7), avg. number of syllables (116.6), avg. number of characters (487.5).

 Graph 2 displays on the left that 37 samples are within the topic, while the Flesch-Kincaid ease level reaches 10.8%.
 This probably means that the degree of ease of Readability is high, as the lower this percentage, the more difficult the level of Readability.
 This result is probably due to the fact that in some samples less frequent and everyday vocabulary has been used, even monosyllabic words, which are less easy to use, instead of, for example, polysyllabic words such as the word interessant, which although longer, are more common.
-On the contrary, in the right panel, 2 offtopic samples are observed with a total ease level of 1.5%, which is also considered high in terms of the degree of difficulty of Readability of these two samples.
-The picture we get from the average of the characters is significant, since an amount of 472% is noted for the samples that are on-topic and 778 for the two samples that are off-topic.
-The average percentage of spelling errors is very significant.
-In 37 samples, 2.7% is displayed and two that are off-topic display 9.5%.
+On the contrary, in the right panel, 2 off-topic samples are observed with a total ease level of 1.5%, which is also considered high in terms of the degree of difficulty of Readability of these two samples.
+The picture we get from the average of the characters is significant, since an amount of 472% is noted for the samples that are on-topic and 778 for the two samples that are off-topic display 9.5%.
 In the majority of samples, we therefore see a lower percentage of spelling errors, while in both categories there is almost the same result in terms of the average score, i.e. approximately 3, on a scale of 1-6 based on the German grading system with grade (mark) 1 being excellent and 6 being poor.

 If we suppose that these results concern a foreign student in the 2nd-5th grade of primary school, we would say that the general performance seems to be good with the exception of perhaps those two samples, where while there is a higher average of words (136%), average of syllables (184%), average of characters (778%), what perhaps influenced the final result was the fact that the two samples were off-topic.

 These percentages show encouraging results of the ability of a foreign student to produce sentences and texts in a language other than his native language while interacting on a daily basis in the German language, influenced by the common language, which here is German.

-Graph 2: On topic (N = Yes) or off topic (O = No) by Flesch-Kincaid ease level for variables from the left to the right red bars=number of samples, blue=average of words, green=avg. of syllables, yellow=avg. of characters, purple=avg. of evaluation, pink=Flesch-Kincaid ease grade, orange=avg. of spelling errors
+Graph 2:- On topic (N = Yes) or off topic (O = No) by Flesch-Kincaid ease level for variables from the left to the right red bars=number of samples, blue=average of words, green=avg. of syllables, yellow=avg. of characters,purple=avg. of evaluation, pink=Flesch-Kincaid ease grade, orange=avg. of spelling errors